 Samsung is one of the largest smartphone manufacturers in the world, and they had been making quite good phones at the start, a big from Bada OS or Android, they transformed themselves to stay in the market.

-Also, Samsung has a significant role in the development of Android, but now, it’s time for Samsung to hand over the throne to someone else, the main reason behind this is the decreasing market share due to some problems Samsung Itself has created.
+Also, Samsung has a significant role in the development of Android, but now, it’s time for Samsung to hand over the throne to someone else.
+The main reason behind this is the decreasing goodwill from consumers due to some problems Samsung Itself has created.
 So, today I will point out the Top 5 reasons why Samsung smartphones actually suck.
 Well, I know some people won’t like it at all, as I can still see that majority of the smartphone buyers prefer Sammy rather than some Chinese brands like Oppo, Xiaomi, OnePlus and Indian manufacturers like Micromax, Karbonn, Lava etc.

-But the fact is that Samsung is still going well due to the presence of buyers who don’t know shit about Android, or hardware or how some key factors can affect performance, also, some people say that to them, quality is more important than looks, so let’s not waste time in that and move onto our list of Top 5 reasons why Samsung smartphones actually suck.
+But the fact is that Samsung is still going well due to the presence of buyers who don’t know shit about Android, or hardware or how some key factors can affect the performance.
+Also, some people say that to them, quality is more important than looks, so let’s not waste time in that and move onto our list of Top 5 reasons why Samsung smartphones actually suck.

 Samsung has been following a design philosophy which never changes, at least on in the past two years.
 Take a Galaxy Grand and a Galaxy S4, well, both of them have similar designs.
 In fact, leaving the recent flagships, most of the Samsung phones look almost the same.
 I don’t know what’s wrong with them, they can try many other kinds of designs, already other brands are doing that.
 Most of the Samsung phones have a glossy plastic body, with a metallic rim like finish at the edge, though it is just painted, which fades out when you use the device for a few months and looks terrible.